cgarrovillo/cgarrovillo/README.md

 <h2></h2>

 ### ☕️ My day-to-day right now is...
-Working at [Connectus Global](https://connectusglobal.com) as a Full-Stack Developer.
+Re-inventing the way we look at lawyers through [Goodlawyer](https://goodlawyer.ca) as a Full-Stack Developer.

 <h2></h2>